 If your roaster knows where your coffee comes from, it’s more likely that it will be top quality.
 Why?
 Because coffee roasters can check sustainable growing practices.
 Additionally, they can perform better quality controls if they know where green beans come from.

 Green coffee doesn’t fall off the tree just like that.
-At origin, growers pick ripe coffee cherries, ferment them, and dry the coffee beans.
+Growers pick ripe coffee cherries, ferment them, and dry the coffee beans at their origin.